TomasMikula/libretto/docs/basics.md

 The tensor product ⊗ distributes over & as well, only in the opposite (right-to-left) direction.
 This is consistent with the choice being made on the right of `A |&| B` and being propagated to the left.
-It is therefore helpful to read the following blocks from right to left to see how one out-port is being distributed over the choice in the other out-port.
+It is therefore helpful to read the following components from right to left to see how one out-port is being distributed over the choice in the other out-port.

 ```scala